yoanngern/jesusimage_2019/wp-content/plugins/ninja-forms/readme.txt

 * Fixed a couple of broken links on our Get Help page.
 * The public link setting should no longer appear on the dashboard for forms where it is not enabled.
 * Resolved an issue that sometimes caused the form dashboard to not display.
+* Temporarily disabled required updates in order to investigate a reported issue with them freezing.

 *Changes:*